-A Fellow of the American Academy in Rome ('08), a Fellow of the National Humanities Center ('11), and an elected 'Socia' in the Societa Internazionale per lo Studio del Medioevo Latino, Eliza held the 2007-8 Andrew W. Mellon Post-doctoral Rome Prize in Medieval Studies.
-During her months in Rome, she collected manuscript evidence for her study examining patterns of medical textuality in early medieval Europe, and of medical pedagogy and practice in and around Salerno, Italy, and the dispersal of that knowledge across Europe during the later 11th and 12th centuries.
-She has completed her book on the subject while an NEH Fellow.
-Eliza is also co-principal investigator for the project "Excavating Medicine in a Digital Age: Palaeography and the Medical Book in the Twelfth-Century Renaissance" (URL press release for inaugural meeting at http://nationalhumanitiescenter.org/newsrel2010/prrevmedicine.htm).She is contributing to the first published outcome of that meeting, a book which examines the life and works of Constantine of Ifriquiyyah, a North African native who translated many Arabic medical texts into Latin at the Abbey of Monte Cassino in the eleventh century.
+A Fellow of the American Academy in Rome ('08), a Fellow of the National Humanities Center ('11), and an elected 'Socia' in the Società Internazionale per lo Studio del Medioevo Latino, Glaze held the 2007-8 Andrew W. Mellon Post-doctoral Rome Prize in Medieval Studies.
+During her months in Rome, and in subsequent years, she collected manuscript evidence for her study examining patterns of medical textuality in early medieval Europe, of medical pedagogy and practice in and around Salerno, Italy, and the dispersal of that knowledge across Europe during the later 11th and 12th centuries.
+Her monograph on the subject will be published in the coming year.
+Glaze was also co-principal investigator for the project "Excavating Medicine in a Digital Age: Palaeography and the Medical Book in the Twelfth-Century Renaissance" (press release for inaugural meeting at http://nationalhumanitiescenter.org/newsrel2010/prrevmedicine.htm).She is contributing to the first published outcome of that meeting, a book which examines the life and works of Constantine of Ifriquiyyah, a North African native who translated many Arabic medical texts into Latin at the Abbey of Monte Cassino in the eleventh century.